Depression and Family Constellations

 emotional burdens that feel larger than their own lives

 The goal is not to blame the family system for depression.
-Rather, it is to explore whether unconscious loyalties or identifications may be contributing to a person's experience.
-For many people, recognizing these dynamics creates greater understanding and self-compassion.
+Rather, it is to explore whether unconscious loyalties or identifications may be contributing to emotional suffering.
+For many people, recognizing these patterns brings greater understanding and self-compassion.

 Symptoms as Messengers